sakshigoplani/DataScienceNanodegree/Capstone_Project_4/README.md

 ## Conclusion

-It was seen that model accuracy with RandomForestClassifier was good and was further improved by tuning hyperparameters using GridSearch CV.
+1. It was seen that model accuracy with RandomForestClassifier was good and was further improved by tuning hyperparameters using GridSearch CV.
 However, best resulsts were experienced with Decision Tree Model
+2. As a future improvement, we can potentially add twitter tweet and news sentiment analysis to the feature set.
+Also we can add some nltk analysis on SEC filings of the company

 ## File Description